Trade and taxes in Bhutan – Uncovering past and aspiring future through existing legal nuances

 Trade – A brief background

 Advance and growth of trade are manifestations of progress of human civilization.
 From horn of Africa and Levant prior 1st Millennium BC to Atlantic post renaissance via Mediterranean in the intervening years, the conduct of trade evolved by manifold.
 Waterways in the Nile, Tigris, the Euphrates and the Yellow River were aided by the infrastructure development in the form of road and railway which were further revolutionized by the air transport.
 These modes of transportations helped reach commodities of trade such as wood, silver and gold and products of information and technology to their destinations within shortest time possible.
-The passage from Hanseatic League to the World Trade Organization (WTO) only testifies how sophisticated trade have become.
+The passage from Hanseatic League to the World Trade Organisation (WTO) only testifies how sophisticated trade have become.

 European colonial powers played significant role in expanding trade in modern sense.
 Rise of Portugal shifted the centre of commerce from the Mediterranean (Venice, Italy) to the South Atlantic.
 Enabled by their superior naval power, Portuguese through Cape of Good Hope reached the spice land of India.
 It also engaged in slave trade wherein slaves were brought from Sub- Saharan region in return of essential commodities such as cotton goods, firearms, beads and metal trinkets.
 With the rise of its Iberian neighbour, Spain, the Portuguese had to retreat.
 Among others, silver of the Latin America were interests to the Spaniards.
 The competition for overseas trade grew stiffer and thus the colony.
 Gradually, enabled by the innovation of the Renaissance, the fortune began to shift towards the North Atlantic.
 The Dutch, the French and the British rose to the power!
 Among them, the British, built around its naval supremacy aided by political stability and superior entrepreneurial drive among its populace established its control far and wide.
 Towards the end of the 19th century, British control in parts of Africa and Asia, specifically in the Sub-continent was firmly established.
 British not only regulated trade but also the polity.